statamic/docs/content/collections/extending-docs/relationship-fieldtypes.md

 There are a handful of methods and properties inside the `Relationship` class, and you can override them to control how it functions.

 There are three main areas you will want to customize.
-The index items, the selected item data, and the listings data.
+The index items, the selected item data, and the listing data.

 ## Index Items